irrum6/stranameg/README.md

 example program 16 64 33 sample.list:sample2.list \
 notice:: $2(length) does not have effect here \

-add zero(0) to mode to make program write to file
+add zero(0) to mode to make program write to file \
-example: program 8 12 310 12
+example: program 8 12 310 12 \
+As of now program writes to file named strings.textout which will be created \
+in the same directory , from where it was run. \